op-developer/Identity-Service-Broker-API/README.md

 ## 15. Public Sandbox for customer testing

-The public Sandbox differs from the production in three major ways.
+The public Sandbox differs from the production in these major ways.

 - The Sandbox environment provides test data instead of real personal information.
 - To use the Sandbox environment you need to use the separate API endpoints described above.
 - Common shared credentials and client id are used for the Sandbox environment.
 Because the sandbox does not require registration all developers need to use the provided keys (instead of their own keys).
+Production client id does not work in Sandbox.
-- SP do not need to implement JWKS-endpoint as the ISB uses provided keys.
+- SP do not need to implement JWKS-endpoint in Sandbox as the ISB uses provided keys.
 - redirect_uri does not have to agreed with OP in Sandbox.
+- ftn_spname is whitelisted in the Sandbox with the following three values.
+Only these are approved and pre-registered with the OP ISB:
+  - "Saippuaa kansalle"
+  - "Soap for the people"
+  - "tvål för folket"
 - the /api/embedded-ui/{client_id} endpoint always returns disturbanceInfo field in the returned Json data.
 It either contains real disturbance information of the Sandbox or contains a placeholder text: "This is a placeholder for disturbance information to help implementation".
 This is to help implementation of the UI.

 These id's and keys are used for the Sandbox environment: